VasileiosCharalampakis/Thesis/README.md

 # Thesis
 MATLAB application for assessing the safety of typical grounding configurations in high-voltage installations based on IEEE and CELENEC standards.

+## Software development for the assessment of the safety provided by typical grounding configurations of high-voltage installations